isa-ulisboa/greends-ipython/README.md

 ## Class 3 (September 29, 2023)

 1. Questionnaire Q1 on the topics of the homework;
-2. Work on [Problem set 0](https://cs50.harvard.edu/python/2022/psets/0/): Enstein.
+2. Work on [Problem set 0](https://cs50.harvard.edu/python/2022/psets/0/): Einstein.
 Work on [Problem set 1](https://cs50.harvard.edu/python/2022/psets/1/): The Hitchhiker’s Guide to the Galaxy's Deep Thought, Home Federal Savings Bank, File Extensions.
 3. Presentation of topics for next class:  Modulo; Creating Our Own Parity Function; Pythonic; match, Loops; While Loops; For Loops; Improving with User Input; More About Lists
 Length (i.e. up to just before Dictionaries in Lecture 2)
 5. **Do before next class.** Study the remainder of [Lecture 1](https://cs50.harvard.edu/python/2022/notes/1/) starting at "Modulo" and watch video  [CS50 Video Player: Lecture 1](https://video.cs50.io/_b6NgY_pMdw) after 34'.